Selma Fraiberg: Personal life

 Selma Fraiberg was born Selma Horowitz on March 8, 1918, in Detroit, Michigan.
 Her mother was Dorella Horowitz and her father was Jack Horowitz.
 Jack Horowitz took over the family poultry business, while Dorella was a stay at home mother.

 In 1945, she married Professor and author Dr. Louis Fraiberg, who she met while studying at Wayne State University.
 The Fraibergs had a daughter, Lisa in 1956.
 In 1979 the Fraibergs moved to San Francisco.

 In August 1981, Fraiberg was diagnosed with a malignant brain tumor.
 She died four months later on December 19, 1981, at the age of 63.

 Academic career

 Selma Fraiberg graduated from Wayne State University with a master's degree in social work in 1940.
-She then went to the Detroit Psychoanalytic Institute to completer her psychoanalytic training.
-From 1963 to 1979 she was the professor of psychoanalysis at the University of Michigan.
+She then went to the Detroit Psychoanalytic Institute to complete her psychoanalytic training.
+From 1963 to 1979 she was a professor of psychoanalysis at the University of Michigan.
 During this time she was also the director of the Child Development Project.
 After moving to San Francisco Selma became the director of an infant-parent program at the San Francisco General Hospital.